hack3ric/mimic/README.md

 - pahole, bpftool (for generating BPF stuff)
 - libbpf 1.x: `apt install libbpf-dev` on Debian or similar
 - json-c: `apt install libjson-c-dev` on Debian or similar
+- libffi: `apt install libffi-dev` on Debian or similar

 `bpf-gcc` could be used, but commit [6103df1e](https://github.com/gcc-mirror/gcc/commit/6103df1e4fae5192c507484b1d32f00c42c70b54) needs to be included/backported; see Makefile for details.